kianezaz/SITE-pre-work/README.md

 * [x] User wins the game after guessing a complete pattern
 * [x] User loses the game after an incorrect guess

+The following **optional** features are implemented:

+* [x] Computer picks a different pattern each time the game is played

 ## Video Walkthrough